C Reactive Protein (CRP Blood Test)

 • Focus on whole foods: Eat a variety of fruits, vegetables, nuts, and seeds.

-• Include omega-3s: Found in fatty fish like salmon and walnuts, these healthy fats reduce inflammation.
+• Include omega-3s: Found in fatty fish like salmon and walnuts, these healthy fats are associated with reduced inflammation.

-• Reduce processed foods: Limit sugar, refined carbohydrates, and trans fats, which can raise inflammation.
+• Reduce processed foods: Limit sugar, refined carbohydrates, and trans fats, which can raise inflammation markers.

 2. Stay Active

-Regular exercise has been shown to lower CRP levels and reduce inflammation.
+Regular exercise is associated with lower CRP levels.
 Aim for a mix of:

 3. Manage Stress

-Chronic stress triggers inflammation.
+Chronic stress is associated with higher inflammation markers.
 Incorporate mindfulness techniques such as:

 • Meditation